engrnisarahmed/dan.carley.co/_posts/2014-05-21-working-late-responsibly.markdown

 expectations of the team are.
 For the benefit of yourself and others.

 Tell people to go home if you see them staying unnecessarily late in the office.
-If they have to stay late then remind them to take time-off-in-leui where possible.
-Have a quiet word with people that send email at unsociable times, etc.
+If they have to stay late then remind them to take time off in lieu where possible.
+Have a quiet word with people that send email at unsociable times etc.

 ## Caveats